serena-7/python-capstone-employee-portal/planning/demo_prep/outline.md

 ## Personal Bio

 - I'm Serena Sorensen
-- I have a background in chemical engineering and have navigated into software engineering.
+- I have a background in chemical engineering and have navigated into, what I believe to be my calling, software engineering.

 ## Project Bio

 - This is my capstone project at Devmountain.
 - I chose to create an employee portal for my dad's small business.
-- They currently do time tracking on a google sheet but my dad wanted an application/database for his employees.
+- They currently do time tracking on a google sheet but my dad wanted an application and database for his employees to use.
 - I structured the entrie application to be scalable with blueprints to allow for additional features as I build my dad's company website.

 ## Features

 #### Software Stack:

-- Flask Application in Python
+- This is a Flask Application in Python
-- PostgreSQL Database
+- Using a PostgreSQL Database
 - Boostrap for styling
-- Currently hosted on Heroku
+- and is Currently hosted on Heroku

 #### Main Page:

-- Basic Homepage
+- This is the Basic Homepage for the entire company site
+- I built out the employee portal portion
 - Link to employee portal

 #### Login: